raihanastrada/raihanastrada/README.md

 ### Hi there! 👋
 My name is Raihan Astrada Fathurrahman, or you can call me Raihan.
 I'm currently an Undergraduate Student at Bandung Institute of Technology (ITB) majoring in Computer Science.
-I'm very eager to learn new things in order to grow and further improve my IT skills.
-For now, this Github mostly consist of College Works, but I'm really looking up to build my own project SOON !!!
+I'm a machine learning enthusiast that sometimes do mobile app/web development.
+This Github mostly consist of College Works.

 ### Languages & Frameworks 💻
 📄 **Languages** : Python, Java, C++, MySQL, C, Javascript